ThinkDataEd/curriculum/docs/unit2/end.md

 *<u>Project Assignment Sequence:</u>*

-* ❏ Day 1: Decide on a statistical investigative question with assigned partner.
+* ❏ Day 1: Decide on a statistical question with assigned partner.

     * ❏ Get approval from teacher.